dooco/edwinaz/README.md

 ### **Issues and known bugs**

+- An error 500 is experienced when text is entered into the quantity field in product detail and bag pages.
+Code was introduced into javascript to ensure only integer values were allowed but even though the non-numeric characters are not displayed a 'invalid literal for int() with base 10' error comes up in development mode.
+- On add product page field 'vendor' does not update and can only be modified by admin in admin pannel.
+Future revision of the code should rectify this.

 ## **DEPLOYMENT**

   Edwinaz django e-commerse website was developed on loal environment and used gitpod's git-based version control system for versioning of the project.
 Gitpod's issues and project generating facility was used to record the Agile methodology project management approach that breaks the project into smaller phases.
 The site was developed with regular commits and used Code Institute's student template with changes frequently committed to git then pushed onto GitHub.
-  The application is deployed on [Heroku](https://heroku.com/) with the repository hosted on Github and the postgres database hosted on [ElephantSQL](https://www.elephantsql.com/)
+  The application is deployed on [Heroku](https://heroku.com/) with the repository hosted on Github and the postgres database hosted on [ElephantSQL](https://www.elephantsql.com/).
+Static files are hosted on Amazon AWS[Amazon AWS](https://aws.amazon.com/).

 ### **Accounts setup needed**
   - [Amazon AWS](https://aws.amazon.com/)